yewin-mm/mysql-docker-container/README.md

        ```sh
        docker network prune
        ```

-  * To remove all unused volume (need to take care your volumes is used by other unactive containers which will use in future <br> because it may lose your data if you stored some data from database in that volume)
+  * To remove all unused volume (need to take care your volumes is used by other unactive containers which will use in future <br> because it may lose your data if you stored some data from database in that volume) <br> You can do below command and if you don't want to lose data, please run your necessary containers like DB containers if you stopped before (no need to re-run if your necessary DBs are already running) and type below command, that will delete only unused volume and don't delete volume that are connected with running containers.
+So that your data volume won't deleted. <br> And you should delete unused volumes as some unnecessay volumes take much disk space.
     * Type
        ```sh
        docker volume prune